maof14/moan-es/README.md

 # moan-es

-This repository represents a product showcase page.
-The project uses Triton-base.
+This repository represents a product showcase page for a company.
+The project uses further development of Triton-base.

-Work in progress.
+This is a almost done-work in progress.

 ## Triton-base